 This is an entry-level trek in the mountains, but gives even the best treks a run for their money, with its incomparable mountain views.
-The trek can be completed in just four days, but we recommend you to spend a week here to fully absorb the experience. since it doesn’t go higher than 3,500m, it is perfect for beginners.
-Passing through beautiful Gurung villages, this trek leads you right int the heart of Annapurna region.
-The main highlight of the trek is a viewpoint called Poon Hill, at height of 3,201m, which offers an amphitheatre-like view of over 20 peaks including Annapurna and Dhaulagiri Massifs.
+The trek can be completed in just four days, but we recommend you spend a week here to fully absorb the experience. since it doesn’t go higher than 3,500m, it is perfect for beginners.
+Passing through beautiful Gurung villages, this trek leads you right into the heart of the Annapurna region.
+The main highlight of the trek is a viewpoint called Poon Hill, at a height of 3,201m, which offers an amphitheatre-like view of over 20 peaks including Annapurna and Dhaulagiri Massifs.
 The view of sunlight painting the mountains tangerine is what dreams are made of.

 Langtang Valley Trek